Recognising elliptic manifolds: Core curves of solid tori

 \begin{definition} Let $\calT$ be a triangulation of a compact three-manifold $M$ and let $\calH$ be the dual handle structure.
 Then the \emph{canonical affine structure} on $\calH$ realises each zero-handle as a truncated octahedron.
 Specifically, one realises each tetrahedron of $\calT$ as regular and euclidean with side length $1$, and then one slices off the edges and the vertices to form a truncated octahedron.
 Each one-handle of $\calH$ corresponds to a face of $\calT$ that does not lie wholly in $\bdy M$, and hence corresponds to a pair of hexagonal faces of the truncated octahedra that are identified.
 Thus, the one-handle is identified with the product of a hexagon and an interval.
 (See \reffig{TruncatedOctahedron}.) \end{definition}

 The following theorem~\cite[Theorem~4.2]{Lackenby:CoreCurves} is the key result that goes into the proof of \refthm{DerivedSolidTorus}.

 \begin{theorem} Let $\calH$ be a locally small, affine handle structure of the solid torus $M$.
 Then $M$ has a core curve that intersects only the zero-handles and one-handles, that respects the product structure on the one-handles, that intersects each one-handle in at most $24$ straight arcs, and that intersects each zero-handle in at most $48$ arcs.
-Moreover, the arcs in each zero-handle are simultaneously parallel to a collection of arcs $A$ in the boundary of the corresponding polyhedron, and each component of $A$ intersects each face of the polyhedron in at most $6$ straight arcs. \end{theorem}
+Moreover, this collection of arcs in each zero-handle is parallel (as a collection) to a collection of arcs $A$ in the boundary of the corresponding polyhedron.
+Finally, each component of $A$ intersects each face of the polyhedron in at most $6$ straight arcs. \end{theorem}